 Maximum FHA Loan Limits

-FHA Mortgage Insurance Premiums On 15 Year Fixed Rate Mortgages
+FHA Mortgage Insurance Premiums on 15-Year Fixed-Rate Mortgages

 Market Value Versus Appraised Value

-- They base it on the last known appraised value of the house, which is normally the purchase price of the house
+FHA does not figure loan-to-value calculations on the house’s current value.
+They base it on the last known appraised value of the house, which is normally the house’s purchase price.

 Changes In FHA Mortgage Insurance Premiums

-- FHA now has lowered their annual FHA MIP from 1.35% to 0.85% on 30 year fixed rate FHA loans
+Many changes have happened with FHA since the initial publication of this blog post.
+HUD lowered their annual FHA MIP from 1.35% to 0.85% on 30-year fixed-rate FHA loans several years ago.